-Conference rooms in Terasaki Life Sciences Building and event spaces in Hershey Hall can be requested via the online reservation system: https://booked.lifesci.ucla.edu/.
+Conference rooms in Terasaki Life Sciences Building and event spaces in Hershey Hall normally could be requested via the online reservation system: https://booked.lifesci.ucla.edu/.
 One way to view availability for a specific room or space is to select from the main menu > Schedule > Resource Calendar > then select a room from the dropdown menu.
 To create a reservation request, click on the calendar itself.
+Note: this booking system appears to be unavailable to students in the 2023-2024 year.
+Until a solution is found, students are recommended to book rooms with the help of their PIs.